daormar/debasher/doc/design_doc_resident.md

-  nodes to leave alone entirely (not waited for, not signalled), each a process name (every task, if it is an array) or `<process_name>:<idx>` (one task of an array; `<process_name>_<idx>` would be ambiguous with a process whose name ends that way): for `on_node_permanently_failed`'s own use (escalation section above), which must not wait forever on a node it has already given up on.
+  nodes to leave alone entirely (not waited for, not signalled), each a process name (every task, if it is an array) or `<process_name>:<idx>` (one task of an array; `<process_name>_<idx>` would be ambiguous with a process whose name ends that way): for `on_node_permanently_failed`'s own use (see "Escalation on a permanent node failure"), which must not wait forever on a node it has already given up on.
-  `--timeout` (default 60, the same default `FORCE_STOP_TIMEOUT_SECS` already used) bounds the whole graceful attempt; past it, falls back to `debasher_stop -d <outdir>` (a hard kill of the entire program), so this always ends the program one way or another, never hangs indefinitely by itself.
+  `--timeout` (default 60, the same as `FORCE_STOP_TIMEOUT_SECS`) bounds the whole graceful attempt; past it, falls back to `debasher_stop -d <outdir>` (a hard kill of the entire program), so this always ends the program one way or another, never hangs indefinitely by itself.
-  `--keep-supervisor` skips stopping the program's `Supervisor` (step 1 of the Sequence below), also for `on_node_permanently_failed`'s own use: it calls this tool from a thread of the very `Supervisor` process it would otherwise target (see the escalation section above for why that specifically must not happen, not just should not).
+  `--keep-supervisor` skips stopping the program's `Supervisor` (step 1 of the sequence below), also for `on_node_permanently_failed`'s own use: it calls this tool from a thread of the very `Supervisor` process it would otherwise target (see "Escalation on a permanent node failure" for why that specifically must not happen, not just should not).
-- **Finds the program's nodes and its `Supervisor` (if any) the same way `debasher::_validate_resident_program_processes` already does**: loads the module, iterates `DEBASHER_PROGRAM_PROCESSES`, and classifies each with the existing `debasher::_classify_resident_process_role` (no new classifier written for this).
+- **Finds the program's nodes and its `Supervisor` (if any) the same way `debasher::_validate_resident_program_processes` does**: loads the module, iterates `DEBASHER_PROGRAM_PROCESSES`, and classifies each with `debasher::_classify_resident_process_role`.
 An array process is one node per task, as a `Supervisor`'s `NODE_PORTS` names it, and as many as the `DEBASHER_NUM_TASKS` line of the script that the scheduler wrote for the process before launching any task, so that a task not started yet is counted too.
 Every step below reads a task's own files: its `.id` and `.finished` (`debasher::_get_array_taskid_filename`, `debasher::_get_task_finished_filename`), its halted marker and its control ports file (see execdir in the Glossary).
 The `Supervisor`'s escalation names